We hate to be the bearers of bad news, but it’s time to start working on your taxes.

 If you’re starting your tax preparation off by sitting in front of a pile of papers, not even sure what’s what, you’re setting yourself up for a long, hard road.

-Pro tip: Create an income tax binder.
+Pro tip: Create an income tax binder — But not just any binder.

 Let’s first talk about the binder itself.